Fantom-foundation/lachesis_launch/README.md

 # Overview

 This guide is for connecting to the Opera mainnet only.
+See a short version of this guide [here](./scripts/setup-validator-short.md).

 - RPCAPI Server:[https://rpcapi.fantom.network](https://rpcapi.fantom.network)
 - RPC Server:[https://rpc.fantom.network](https://rpc.fantom.network)